 Season to Visit Pinnacle Saddle

 Pinnacle Saddle is best accessed from July to October.
-While the Saddle is accessible during periods of high snow pack for snowshoeing, it is highly recommended to use a GPS device to find and follow a proper trail.
+While the Saddle is accessible during periods of high snowpack for snowshoeing, it is highly recommended to use a GPS device to find and follow a proper trail.

-I would recommend hiking this trail during the summer months to view the full vantage of summer wildflowers and a snow free trail.
+I would recommend hiking this trail during the summer months to view the full vantage of summer wildflowers and a snow-free trail.

 Hiking to Pinnacle Saddle

-This trail is so short and spicy it is challenging to break it up into different sections, but if it were to be broken up, I would say that there is an initial wooded section and exposed section.
+This trail is so short and spicy that it is challenging to break it up into different sections, but if it were to be broken up, I would say that there is an initial wooded section and an exposed section.

 Pinnacle Saddle: Wooded Section